firecracker-microvm/firecracker-containerd/README.md

 [Firecracker](https://github.com/firecracker-microvm/firecracker) microVMs
 using familiar container ecosystem technologies like OCI images.

+Firecracker microVMs enable a container-like experience with fast start-up and shut-down while providing a separate kernel and KVM hypervisor isolation.

 There are three separate components in this repository:

 * A [snapshotter](snapshotter) that creates files used as block-devices for